Vera Luciani designs natural swimming pools and gardens inspired by patterns and shapes dictated by nature.

 Luciani redesigns outdoor areas, with her bio-ponds and natural swimming pools.
 She may add diving boards, waterworks or walking paths, decorating peripheral areas with dry-stone walls and steps, wood decks, pergolas or gazebos.
 The outdoors become the welcoming backdrop to everyday life in which to enjoy nature in all of its forms.

-WHAT IS A BIO-POND?
+WHAT IS A NATURAL SWIMMING POOL?

 HOW IS IT BUILT?

-One portion of the bio-pond is reserved for swimming and for the enjoyment of its users, while another part is reserved for the water plants and the microorganisms that guarantee water purification.
+One portion of the natural pool is reserved for swimming and for the enjoyment of its users, while another part is reserved for the water plants and the microorganisms that guarantee water purification.
 With time, a wildlife habitat establishes itself in this microenvironment, regenerates itself according to the natural pace of the surrounding nature.
 This oasis for fauna, plant life and human beings ensures natural beautiful landscapes.

 THE NATURAL SWIMMING POOL